Ladislav Ščurko

-Ladislav Ščurko (born 4 April 1986) is a Slovak professional ice hockey center who currently playing for HC 21 Prešov in Slovak Extraliga.
+Ladislav Ščurko (born 4 April 1986) is a Slovak professional ice hockey center who currently playing for HC Prešov in Slovak 1.
+Liga.

 He previously played for HC Košice until he confessed to a murder of an ice hockey referee in April 2009.

 Playing career

 Ščurko started his junior career by playing in 37 games with his junior team, HK VTJ Spisská Nová Ves, in Slovakia.
 He scored 44 points on 20 goals and 24 assists.
 Following that season he was drafted by the Philadelphia Flyers in the sixth round, 170th overall, in the 2004 NHL Entry Draft.
 Shortly after, he was drafted seventh overall in the CHL Import Draft by the Seattle Thunderbirds.
 In his first year in the Western Hockey League (WHL), he scored 42 points, which put him in fifth in the league for points scored by a rookie.
 He also set a Thunderbird record with a nine-game point streak from December 11, 2004 through January 12, 2005, during which he scored 12 points.
 He enjoyed similar success in fewer games the following season.